WildMeOrg/codex-frontend/docs/hotfix-procedure.md

 7. Merge the pull request
 8. Create a new tag for your release and deploy to production.

 Finally, you need to get your change into the develop branch as well.
+From your hotfix branch, run:

 9. `git pull origin develop`
 10. Fix any merge conflicts and verify the bugfix works on develop as well.